 In Apple’s App Store, you can use a simple API to make sense of this data, filtering by a timeframe (i.e. the past 30 days).
 This can be especially useful in determining whether there’s a correlation between uninstalls and specific events, ranging from a recent app update to the launch of a new competing app.

 The Google Play Store also offers uninstall data, but the data is far less refined.
 Developers can only access raw figures.
 While this data lacks much of the context provided by Apple, it can still be useful for tracking deletion rates over time.
 In fact, many larger developers craft their own analytics interfaces designed to process and analyze the data.
-You can filter and organize the numbers in a way that offers far greater insight, such as device or operating system specific trends, regional trends, and even trends amongst certain age groups and demographics.
+You can filter and organize the numbers in a way that offers far greater insight, such as device or operating system specific trends, regional trends, and even trends among certain age groups and demographics.

-Unfortunately, app store data is fairly limited compared to the data you might get with other methods, such as our next solution: an integrated uninstaller or packaged uninstall applet.
+Unfortunately, app store uninstall data is fairly limited compared to the data you might get with other methods, such as our next solution: an integrated uninstaller or packaged uninstall applet.